Kayarchy - the sea kayaker's online handbook and reference

 Battery management

 Most handheld VHF radios have Ni-Cad (nickel-cadmium) or NiMH (nickel metal hydride) batteries.
 According to radio manufacturer Icom, the dreaded "memory effect" has been almost eliminated from new batteries.
 However improper charging / discharging can still lead to the growth of crystals within the battery which will reduce its performance.
 You can expect 45% of batteries to fail within 12 months if improperly managed.
 That figure can be reduced to 15%.
 On their expert pages Icom advise fully discharging the battery "to less than 0.6V per cell.
-This is best achieved by using a battery analyser, designed specifically to cycle the battery correctly".
+This is best achieved by using a battery analyzer, designed specifically to cycle the battery correctly".
 Second best is to leave the radio on until the battery goes flat.
 NiCd and NiMH batteries "should be cycled periodically to maintain the best performance.
 This process is sometimes referred to as conditioning.
 Some manufacturers provide fast chargers that discharge the battery before charging.
 Although this will prevent crystal degradation, the disadvantage is that the battery life could be reduced.
 This is because each battery cell has a finite lifetime in cycle terms and conditioning the battery each time uses one of these ‘lives’.
 To achieve optimum performance NiCd batteries that are in regular use should be conditioned once a month, whilst NiMH batteries need conditioning just once every three months".

 Waterproof?

-Icom's expert pages advise that a waterproof VHF may be designed to survive spending 30 minutes underwater, to a depth of (say) 1 metre, but if it does go overboard you should retrieve it as fast as possible and carry out maintenance.
+Icom's expert pages advise that a waterproof VHF may be designed to survive spending 30 minutes underwater, to a depth of (say) three feet, but if it does go overboard you should retrieve it as fast as possible and carry out maintenance.
 "Good practice is to rinse the radio with tap water and dry thoroughly... as salt can cause serious corrosion.
 After repeated exposure to spray all battery contacts should be inspected, cleaned and lightly greased.
 Knobs should also be removed and control shafts cleaned and re-greased likewise.
 After any exposure to moisture the radio should be thoroughly dried."

 Go to next page for: